vineyard-bloom/vineyard-bloom-hub/content/server.md

 # Server Development Guidelines

 ## Configuration

 * Every server project should have a ```config``` folder with configuration files.

-* Config files must be either JSON or YAML, not code.
+* Config files should be either JSON or YAML, not code.

 * Divide sensitive and non-sensitive configuration into separate files.